jonnilundy/demo-readme-template/README.md

 2) All instructions to get the demo working for the user should be included in the `README.md`.
 If your readme is getting to complex, you should consider creating a WeDeploy tutorial.
 3) Write code that is clear to understand and well organized.
 4) Don't assume the users of your demos will be WeDeploy experts.

-To start building your demo, begin by adding the files within the `template` folder to your project.

 In the end, this is how your demo repo should look?